 The leafy west end of Glasgow is known for its top attractions, quirky lanes, amazing food scene and relaxed vibe.
 Find out more about this bohemian area which has landed on many 'coolest neighbourhood' lists.

 Kelvingrove Art Gallery and Museum

 Things to see and do

 Along the River Clyde are a range of attractions that will appeal to all ages.
 The kids will love the waterfront attractions of the Riverside Museum and the Clyde-built Tall Ship, which explore Glasgow’s transport collection and maritime history.
 Both are free-to-visit - more information is available at glasgowlife.org.uk and thetallship.com.

 Meanwhile, adults will love the Clydeside Distillery.
 Book a tour at theclydeside.com and find out about the history of whisky, see craftsmen at work creating a new single malt and savour some samples – all with spectacular Clydeside views.
-The riverside views showcase the entertainment capital of Scotland, the SEC Campus, which is home to two iconic city buildings, The SSE Hydro and SEC Armadillo.
+The riverside views showcase the entertainment capital of Scotland, the SEC Campus, which is home to two iconic city buildings, the OVO Hydro and SEC Armadillo.
 Visit sec.co.uk for more info.

 Kelvingrove Park is another brilliant spot surrounded by things to do.
 The beautiful park provides a leafy backdrop to not one but two of the city's grandest buildings, the University of Glasgow and Kelvingrove Art Gallery and Museum.